 John F. Kelly, new White House chief of staff, hailed as 'star of the administration'

-Gen. John F. Kelly, a retired Marine general who grew up in Boston, was tapped as the new White House chief of staff on Friday in a stunning announcement by President Trump.
+Gen. John F. Kelly, the retired four-star Marine general sworn in Monday as White House chief of staff, has new orders from the commander-in-chief: Instill discipline in a White House plagued by leaks and infighting.

 Kelly, an Irish Catholic, had a brief stint as secretary of Homeland Security.
 Before he headed DHS, he had recently ended a long and distinguished career in the military.